jcowey/P3/pdfs/PDF_improvement_experimentation/discussion.md

      - In §8 the image is embedded in the middle of the paragraph, which is the introduction to O.Berenike 4 512.
      - In §12 (the second paragraph of the introduction to O.Berenike 4 513) the image is embedded/floated.
      - After §22 the text of O.Berenike 4 514 is interrupted by the image under which line 3 of the text follows.
      - in §60 in the introduction to O.Berenike 4 521 Fig. 10: 520 is embedded.
-In other words the image of O.Berenike 4 520 **!!!** is embedded in the introduction to O.Berenike 4 521
+In other words the image of O.Berenike 4 520 **!!!** is embedded in the introduction to O.Berenike 4 521.
+Fig 11: 521 is included after the translation of O.Berenike 4 521 and just before O.Berenike 4 522.

 2. Scholia minora to Iliad 1.1-12 in HTML [Lougovaya](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/98180/93353)
    - Here is the PDF in its [original version](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/98180/93354)